Psilocybin Journey FAQs – Legal, Safe, and Supported in Colorado

 What is integration, and why is it important?

-Additional integration sessions are available if desired
+Additional integration sessions are available for continued support.

 Duration & Afterglow